10 Flood Safety Tips For Beginners

 How to Drive in a Flood

 Whether it be on roads or in parking lots, don’t drive through standing water.
 All it takes is a measly 12 inches of moving water to sweep your vehicle off the road.
 Not to mention, roads saturated in water are prone to collapse.
 Your biggest fear should be an engine stall.
 If this happens when driving through standing water, you might become stranded.
-If you don’t think it can happen to you, these folks are prime examples that it can - and it also shows some pretty crazy behavior:
+If you don’t think it can happen to you, these men are prime examples that it can:

 If there isn’t an alternate route available, you may have no choice but to drive through water.
-If that’s the case, keep the following flood safety tips in mind (and don't be like those folks in the video above):
+If that’s the case, keep the following flood safety tips in mind:

 - Estimate the Depth: Do not enter the water without making a judgment call as to how deep it is.
 You don’t want to experience the “oh s***” moment when you suddenly realize your vehicle is being swept away.
 If you think that the water is more than 1-2 feet deep, don’t enter.
 It’s simply not worth the risk.